konstructio/kubefirst/docs/common/metaphor.md

 ## Kubernetes Representations

-The **Metaphors** applications are multi-instance load balanced applications.
+The **Metaphor** applications are multi-instance load balanced applications.
 It's deployed to the `development`, `staging`, and `production` namespaces in your `kubefirst` cluster.

 ![](../img/kubefirst/metaphor/metaphor-kubernetes-manifests.png)

-The Kubernetes manifests produced by the **Metaphors** applications CI include a working example of a Kubernetes deployment with downstream ReplicaSet and pods, a service account with a security context used, a service to make the application available to the cluster, and an Ingress to make the service available outside the cluster.
+The Kubernetes manifests produced by the **Metaphor** applications CI include a working example of a Kubernetes deployment with downstream ReplicaSet and pods, a service account with a security context used, a service to make the application available to the cluster, and an Ingress to make the service available outside the cluster.